eternalai-org/eai-template-model/README.md

 Questions?
 Join our community at [https://eternalai.org/](https://eternalai.org/)

 ### Launch your model
-Your checkpoint should placed in folder [checkpoint](./checkpoints/).
-You should change [config.json](./config.json) file to adapt your model checkpoint:
+Initiating Your Model Place your checkpoint in the [checkpoint](./checkpoints/).
+To configure your model checkpoint, modify the [config.json](./config.json) file as follows:
 ```json
 {
     "checkpoint_type": "safetensors",